Kankakee First Church - 2025 Spring Basketball League

 Substitutions: Substitutions will be allowed on dead balls, per college rules.
 All players checking into the game must check-in at the scorer's table beforehand.
 No jewelry is allowed - any items should be removed before games.

 Benches: The only people allowed on a team's bench during the game are the head coach, assistant coach, team sponsors, and any players that are on the official roster.
 Friends and family are not allowed on the bench during a game.
 Any team who violates this may be subject to a technical foul, and any people that are not allowed on the bench, may be removed by K1 Sports Staff or officials at any point.
 Please note that only a team's head coach, assistant coach, or acting head coach (if the head coach is absent) may talk to the scorer's table.
-We do not want players swarming the scorer's table when there are disputes.
+We do not want players swarming the scorer's table when there are questions or disputes.
 Please let the scorer's table work with the officiating crew, and then all decisions will be relayed to each team's coaching staff.
 If a team refuses to abide by these rules, they may be subject to further discipline.

 Language: Inappropriate language is not tolerated in the K1 League.
 Players/teams are subject to technical fouls for the use of inappropriate language.
 In past seasons, some officials have assigned a language warning to the team after the first offense, but they are NOT required to do this.
 Officials are encouraged to point out inappropriate language whenever they hear it and assign a technical foul to that player.

-Technical Fouls: If a player receives two technical fouls in a game, he will immediately be disqualified from that contest, and will be suspended for the team's next contest as well, per college rules.
+Technical Fouls: If a player receives two technical fouls in a game, he will immediately be disqualified from that contest and will be suspended for the team's next contest as well, per college rules.
 Depending on the severity of a technical foul, a player/team may be subject to further discipline from the league, including additional suspensions, or removal from the league.
 This decision will be made by the league commissioner, as he may consulate with members of the officiating crew, scorer’s table, and/or pastoral staff to make this decision.
 At any point, K1 Sports, as part of Kankakee First Church, reserves the right to fine, suspend, or remove players from the league due to inappropriate conduct.
 Players who are disqualified from a contest must immediately leave the gym and are not permitted to be on church property for the duration of that Sunday.
 Any players who are suspended for any games are not permitted to be in the gym or on church property on that Sunday.
 If a player violates this rule, he may be subject to further discipline.

 Dunking: Dunking outside of games is prohibited.
 This includes during warmups, timeouts, halftime, between periods, or after games.
 Players that break this rule may be subject to a technical foul, as we aim to protect our hoops and facility over the course of the season.